 Support analysts also examine existing software to find ways to optimize operations and improve efficiency.
 Depending on the company and its IT team infrastructure, these analysts may make software design recommendations, assist with finding existing software solutions or even participate in the design and development process.

 To work as a system support analyst, applicants should have a college degree in computer science or engineering, and IT certifications across a variety of disciplines are often preferred by employers.
 These analysts should expect to work regular business hours in office environments, although some field work and travel may be required for new system installations.

 - Support and train clients to use the system and any products.

-- Provide system support, installs patches, and report deficiencies.
+- Provide system support, install patches, and report deficiencies.